magpylib/magpylib/docs/examples/examples_05_backend_canvas.md

 (examples-backends-canvas)=

-# Graphic backend and canvas
+# Graphic - Backend and canvas

+The graphic backend refers to the plotting library that is used for graphic output.
+Canvas refers to the frame/window/canvas/axes object the graphic output is forwarded to.

 ## Graphic backend